GoogleCloudPlatform/professional-services/tools/swift-machine-learning-api/README.md

 Machine Learning is a vast subject and to use a basic model of linear or logistic regression can be a difficult task for non-developers.
 This API has been created to make it easier for non-developers to use machine learning.
-The API takes care of all the basic and important aspects of machine learning so that the accuracy of the model can be improved from the baseline models.
-The API also takes care of the deployment of the trained models and model versioning so that users upon getting new data can choose to tweak some part of data and retrain the model.
-The API takes care of all the versions of the training on the same data.
-The API also provides you with a feature to do prediction on your saved model.
+At high level The API takes care of
+- The basic and important aspects of machine learning so that the accuracy of the model can be improved from the baseline models.
+- Deployment of the trained models and model versioning.
+- Versions of the training on the same data.
+- Prediction on your saved model.

-In training, the API first clean the data and then calculate all the relevant features that will be  used in the training.
+In training, the API first cleans the data and then calculates all the relevant features that will be  used in the training.
 This training data is then saved into temporary files on the disk.
 These temporary files are then fed into the tensorflow dataset API which makes the input function of the tensorflow estimators which are divided into two parts, custom and canned based on the choice of model users want to run on the data.
 In the process of training,  all the metrics are called calculated and shown in the logs.
 These logs when stored as checkpoint can be used to preview the model in Tensorboard.

 The trained model are saved into different versions based on the name you give to these versions.Version control is important as there will be frequent data changes or hyperparameters updates, which will then create a different model.

 ## Functionalities of the API

 All the below functionalities can be used with a simple post request to the respective APIs with very basic background knowledge.
- - To train various ML models on GCP CMLE
+ - Train various ML models on GCP CMLE
- - To deploy the trained model on GCP CMLE
+ - Deploy the trained model on GCP CMLE
- - To predict results of the deployed model both on a batch or on a single datapoints using GCP CMLE
+ - Predict results of the deployed model both on a batch or on a single datapoints using GCP CMLE
- - To visualize the predicted results using LIME functionality
+ - Visualize the predicted results using LIME functionality

 ## Structure of code
 ```